ILiterallyCannot/Etteplan-more-api/README.md

 and here: https://student.labranet.jamk.fi/~L8314/reactapp/

 and of course here in codepen.
+There are two versons of the app, one built using a standard html and js file, where one can see the entire code, and another built using node.js and npm.
+These hide the actual react files from the public where they are not visible.
+All versions (github, labranet, codepen) are exactly the same and fully working as I finished it.
+Enjoy!